 Benefits of Outdoor Learning

-The benefits of outdoor learning are well documented.
-Waite (2011) and Blair (2009) were two papers that I found particularly helpful, and I’ve included them, among others, in my reading list below.
-The benefits discussed in these papers include freedom, fun, authenticity, autonomy, and physicality.
-They highlight that outdoor learning activities can improve self-esteem and self-confidence.
-These authors also go into depth about the cognitive values of outdoor learning.
+The benefits of outdoor learning are well documented by papers such as Waite (2011) and Blair (2009).
+I have attached both these papers to the post.
+These benefits include freedom, fun, authenticity, autonomy, and physicality.
+It is often also highlighted that outdoor learning activities could improve self-esteem and self-confidence.
+The authors mentioned above also both go into depth about the cognitive values of outdoor learning.

 Forest Schools

-The emergence of Forest Schools is a relevant development in outdoor learning in the British and International education systems.
-The idea was first developed in the UK through observation of the Swedish forest kindergartens.
-Forest Schools are often facilitated by teachers and teaching assistants who have the extra qualifications to lead these sessions (Waite et al., 2015).
-Forest Schools allow children to access natural environments, offering child-initiated and play-based learning experiences.
+A recent development in outdoor learning in the British and International education system is the emergence of Forest Schools.
+This concept was first developed in Swedish forest kindergartens.
+Forest Schools are often facilitated by educational practitioners with extra qualifications to lead sessions (Waite et al., 2015).
+Forest Schools allow children to access natural environments and offer child-initiated and play-based learning experiences.
+However, there is a question mark over the validity of Forest Schools’ stated outcomes (Please see the forest school website link below) and whether the activities associated with Forest Schools are relevant to modern culture (Leather, 2018).

 Local Environments

-It is becoming more accepted that outdoor learning is most effective when facilitated in local environments relevant to the learners (Wistoft, 2013).
-There is a growing realisation within primary education that outdoor learning is easier to accomplish in the school’s local environment or backyard.
-Schools are now concentrating on developing their own green spaces (van Dijk–Wesselius et al., 2020).
-There is also discussion within educational research about the academic legitimacy of residential school experiences (Beames et al., 2009).
+Discussing the selection of outdoor learning environments will be the focus of my next blog post.
+However, it is becoming more accepted that outdoor learning is most effective when facilitated in local environments that are relevant to the learners (Wistoft, 2013).
+There is a growing realisation within primary education that outdoor learning would be more easily accomplished in the school’s local environment or backyard, and schools are now concentrating on developing their own green spaces (van Dijk–Wesselius et al., 2020).
+There is also a growing discussion about the educational legitimacy of school residential experiences (Beames et al., 2009).

 It is also essential to understand that outdoor learning does not always have to focus on natural environments.
-For example, I have facilitated community walks for my learners in local urban areas for the last two years.
-There are often rich learning opportunities to be discovered within local communities, so allowing children to explore real-life contexts such as shops, public transport, or historic buildings is highly beneficial.
-These contexts provide children with authentic experiences that can often be easily linked with curricular outcomes.
+There are often rich learning opportunities to be discovered within local communities, allowing children to explore real-life contexts such as shops, public transport, or historic buildings.
+These contexts provide children with an authentic experience, and these experiences can often be easily linked with curricular outcomes.
+Due to the current global climate crisis and global sustainable development objectives, outdoor learning is viewed as a fantastic framework in which to explore sustainability issues.
+By using outdoor learning, children could develop a deeper connection with nature, with the hope that this will influence their future environmental behaviours and values (Beames et al., 2012).

 Readings